Harvard University COVID-19 updates

 Q: How do students get Honors in Neuroscience?

-A: Information explaining Honors in Neuroscience can be found here:
+A: See this page for information explaining Honors in Neuroscience

 Q: Who advises me?

-A: Once you have declared your concentration, your concentration advisers (Dr. Ryan Draft and Dr. Laura Magnotti) are your adviser for the remainder of your time at Harvard College.
+A: Once you have declared your concentration, your concentration advisor (Dr. Ryan Draft, Dr. Kristina Penikis, or Dr. Laura Magnotti) are your adviser for the remainder of your time at Harvard College.
 They should be the first people you go to for any and all academic advice, questions, concerns or issues.
-See the Neuroscience ‘Contact Us’ page for contact details:
+See the Neuroscience ‘Contact Us’ page for contact details.

 What can I do with a degree in Neuroscience?